DevlynxSystems/Dev.inc/README.md

 Notes:
 - If `MONGO_URI` is missing, the backend falls back to a local MongoDB URL (for dev).
-- If `JWT_SECRET` is missing, a dev-only fallback may be used; set a real secret for anything beyond local development.
+- If `JWT_SECRET` is missing, a dev-only fallback may be used; set a real secret for anything beyond local development

 For the frontend API base URL, set `Frontend/.env`: